How to Become an Appraiser in Oklahoma

 - Vacant or unimproved land with a transaction value of less than $1 million for which the highest and best use is for 1-4 family purposes

-Step 1: Complete 154 hours (79 hours on top of what you’ve earned as a trainee) of required education.
+Step 1: Complete 154 hours of required appraisal education (75 hours on top of what you earned to become a Trainee).

-Step 2: Accumulate at least 1,000 hours of supervised appraisal experience within six months.
+Step 2: Accumulate at least 1,000 hours of supervised appraisal experience in no fewer than 6 months.

-Step 3: Pass the State Licensed Residential Appraiser exam of the National Uniform Licensing and Certification Licensing Exam.
+Step 3: Pass the the National Uniform Licensing and Certification Exam for Licensed Residential Appraisers.

-Step 4: Apply for your State Licensed Appraiser credential, including submitting proof of coursework completion and supervised experience.
+Step 4: Submit your licensing application to the Oklahoma Appraiser Board, including proof of coursework completion and supervised experience.

-Oklahoma Licensed Residential Appraiser (154 hours) – AQB recommended course order
+Oklahoma State Licensed Appraiser (154 hours) – AQB recommended course order

 Online Info